CHAPTER 1: WHEN ICE MELTS—SEEING CLIMATE CHANGE

 The Extreme Ice Survey has set up time-lapse cameras all around the world to collect photographs of glacier changes.
 The cameras are protected in weatherproof housings mounted on sturdy tripod-like supports that are bolted to bedrock alongside the ice.
 Solar panels supply them energy.
 A little custom-made computer inside the housing tells the cameras when there’s enough light to take a picture, which is every 30 minutes during daylight hours.

 Building and designing the cameras was really challenging.
 But James Balog was dedicated to keep experimenting until he got a system that worked.
 No one had ever built equipment designed to survive in such extreme weather conditions in very remote locations.

 The cameras have to withstand winds of 150 miles per hour, temperatures of -40° Fahrenheit, deep snow and torrential rain.
 Take a look at this video to see an EIS time-lapse camera being assembled.

 Once the cameras are assembled, they are ready to be placed in the field.
 Getting to the glacier location to install the camera can be quite an adventure, sometimes requiring a helicopter, huskies, and ice trekking with safety equipment to get there!
 After the time-lapse cameras have been installed, someone from the EIS team or partner organizations has to go back to the cameras at regular intervals to download the images.
 Take a look at this map to see the locations of past and present EIS time-lapse cameras that are keeping an eye on the changing landscape.

-After downloading the photographs, team members return to the EIS office in Boulder, Colorado.
-Then the EIS team looks through all the pictures taken by the time-lapse camera—each camera collects about 8,000 pictures per year—to build a good video sequence showing how each glacier has changed through time.
+After the photographs are downloaded, the EIS team in Boulder, Colorado look through all the pictures taken by the time-lapse camera—each camera collects about 8,000 pictures per year—to build a good video sequence showing how each glacier has changed through time.

 In many other places, James and the EIS team take “repeat” photographs.
 Some places don’t have time-lapse cameras installed but are still photographed to document change.
 James and the EIS team return to these locations on a regular basis to photograph the exact same landscape.
 These repeat photographs also help us see how the glacier has changed over time.